Licentiate (canonical degree)

 Licentiate is the second cycle of ecclesiastical academic degrees conferred by pontifical universities and ecclesiastical faculties under the authority of the Holy See.
-Positioned between the Baccalaureate and Doctorate, the Licentiate serves both academic and canonical functions within the Roman Catholic Church, preparing graduates for teaching and specialized roles in biblical studies, theology, canon law, and philosophy.
+Positioned between the ecclesiastical Baccalaureate and Doctorate, the Licentiate serves both academic and canonical functions within the Roman Catholic and Eastern Churches, preparing graduates for teaching and specialized roles in biblical studies, theology, canon law, and philosophy.
 The typical duration of coursework for a licentiate degree is three to four years, culminating in the completion of a thesis.
+In the civil system, the licentiate would be considered similar to the coursework and exams of a Doctor of Philosophy program.

 Historical and canonical foundation

-The term Licentiate originates from the Latin licentia docendi, meaning "permission to teach."
+The term licentiate originates from the Latin licentia docendi, meaning "permission to teach."
 Historically, it signified the Catholic or Orthodox Church’s authorization for a scholar to teach theology or canon law in ecclesiastical institutions.
 Today, the Licentiate grants the right to teach in Catholic seminaries and pontifical faculties and qualifies holders for specific ecclesiastical offices.

 The structure and requirements of ecclesiastical degrees are governed by the Apostolic Constitutions Sapientia Christiana (1979) and Veritatis Gaudium (2018).
 The 1983 Code of Canon Law mandates that certain roles, such as bishops (canon 378 §1) or judges in ecclesiastical tribunals (canon 1421 §3), require at least a Licentiate in sacred scripture, theology, or canon law from an institute approved by the Holy See.

-Types of licentiate degrees

 Licentiate of Sacred Scripture (S.S.L.)

-The Licentiate of Sacred Scripture (L.S.S.), also known as Licentiate in Biblical Theology (L.B.T), is an academic degree offered by institutions specialised in Sacred Scriptures like the Pontifical Biblical Institute, Gregorian University, Dharmaram Vidya Kshetram, KU Leuven, UCLouvain etc. The degree spans three to four years and focuses on biblical studies.
+The Licentiate of Sacred Scripture (S.S.L.), also known as Licentiate in Biblical Theology (B.T.L.), is an academic degree offered by institutions specialised in Sacred Scriptures like the Pontifical Biblical Institute, Gregorian University, Dharmaram Vidya Kshetram, KU Leuven, UCLouvain etc. The degree spans three to four years and focuses on biblical studies.
 It includes rigorous coursework in biblical languages, exegesis, and theology, preparing graduates for advanced research or teaching roles.

 Requirements include proficiency in Latin, Greek, and Hebrew, coursework in exegesis and theology, and a licentiate thesis demonstrating scholarly competence.
 Those who enrol for the LSS typically hold a five-year Baccalaureate in Sacred Theology (S.T.B.) degree or an equivalent qualification.